 One rumor attached to the Geodesic Dome attributes its existence to a friendly rivalry between the Chemistry and Physics departments.
 Supposedly, a group of Chemistry students challenged a group of Physics students to build the sphere.
 The Physics students did construct it, and then rolled the sphere from Rhodes Tower (the location of the Physics department) to its current location next to Kennedy Hall (the location of the Chemistry department).
 In reality, the dome was a Freshman Colloquium project from the 1970s, led by Mathematics professor Jack Russell.

 President Diehl, who was president when the school was moved from Clarksville, TN, to its current location in Midtown Memphis, is commemorated by a larger-than-life statue in Diehl Court.
 Once—after a football game against our rival, The University of the South—Dr. Diehl was seen wearing the costume head of their mascot.

 After the college moved to Memphis, college engineer John Rollow brought seedlings from the famous oaks on the former campus to Memphis where they were planted in two rows, flanking the “ceremonial” entrance to campus.
-Oak Alley is a popular venue for Rhodes alumni weddings.

 The Rhodes College Seal

 The Seal of Rhodes College is located in the Cloister of Palmer Hall.
 Tradition holds that if a student steps on the seal, he will not graduate on time, if at all.
 The senior class finally gets a chance to cross the seal during Commencement.